Causes of Aortic Dissection

 For more information on these tests, visit our common diagnostic tests page.

 What are the treatment options?

-When aortic dissection involves the aortic root or ascending aorta (Stanford Type A or DeBakey Types 1 and 2), the treatment is emergency surgery.
-This is because the risk of death from aortic rupture increases with every hour from the onset of symptoms.
-The patient should undergo emergent open heart surgery at the hospital where the dissection has been diagnosed or should be transferred to a hospital that performs the procedure.
+When an aortic dissection involves the aortic root or ascending aorta (Stanford Type A or DeBakey Types 1 and 2), the treatment is emergency surgery.
+The risk of death from aortic rupture increases with every hour from the onset of symptoms.
+The patient should undergo emergent open heart surgery.
+Sometimes this will require a transfer to a hospital that performs the procedure.

-The operation is done through an incision down the middle of the chest.
-The heart-lung machine is used to stop the heart and lungs.
-Sometimes the body temperature is cooled (to as low as 64° Fahrenheit) in order to temporarily stop blood flow so that the aortic arch, the part of the aorta that gives off the arteries to the arms and brain, can be repaired.
-The ascending aorta is replaced with a synthetic woven graft.
-Sometimes the aortic root and aortic valve need to be replaced, or all of the aortic arch needs to be replaced.
+The operation is done via an incision down the middle of the chest, through the breastbone (median sternotomy).
+The heart-lung machine is used to bypass the heart and lungs, which are stopped during the operation.
+Sometimes the body temperature is cooled (to as low as 64° Fahrenheit, called deep hypothermic circulatory arrest) in order to temporarily stop blood flow so the aortic arch–the part of the aorta that gives off the arteries to the brain–can be repaired.
+The ascending aorta is replaced with a synthetic woven tube graft.
+Sometimes the aortic root and aortic valve need to be replaced, or all of the aortic arch.

 Possible complications after this operation include:

 -Being on the ventilator for several days or longer (respiratory failure)

 -Paralysis or paraplegia